 The campground has 13 sites with picnic tables and fire pis.
 There is no firewood!
 None for sale and none to gather.
 There are two vault toilets.

-There is a nightly camping fee which must be paid on site.
+There is a nightly camping fee that must be paid on site.
 Cash and check only – No Electronic Payment Options!

 There are no reservations at Mallard’s Rest.
 Every site is first-come, first-served and the campground is usually full.
 Don’t plan to show up here to find an empty site unless you are early in the day.
 Even arriving early may not guarantee an available site.